 Because you’re linking the screenshot to a YouTube or Vimeo video, that’s where they’ll watch your video.

-- Your recipient may not get a screenshot that links to your video.
+• Your recipient may not get a screenshot linking to your video.

-- Your recipient will likely be taken away from your email, your call to action, and your contact information to watch the hosted video.
+• Your recipient will likely be taken away from your video email, your call-to-action, and your contact information to watch the hosted video.

-By creating your own landing page with the hosted video embedded in it, you can give yourself more control over the video playback experience and keep your video near your branding, contact info, and call to action.
-Of course, that’ll add even more steps and time to the process.
+• By creating your own landing page with the hosted video embedded in it, you’ll have more control over the video playback experience.
+Of course, that will add more steps and time to the process.

-Recommendation: if you’re going to use The Screenshot Method, use a formal email platform.
-It’ll give you open and click information and you’ll be able to link your video from your screenshot.
-This is why I called it “free-ish.”
+Recommendation: If you’re going to use the Screenshot Method, use a formal email platform.
+It’ll give you open and click information, and you’ll be able to link your video from your screenshot.
+This is why this method is “free-ish.”

-2. Using a “Share” or “Email” function, send it by email.
+2. Use a “Share” or “Email” function to send a video by email

-Your method will vary a little based on which phone you have and which operating system it’s running, but sharing a video is nearly identical to sending a photo — by email, in a text, or to social.
+Your method will vary depending on which phone you have and which operating system it’s running, but sharing a video is nearly identical to sending a photo — by email, in a text, or to social.

-3. Type in any additional text, then send it.
+3. Type in any additional text and send

 You’re done.
 Maybe.